dataprofessor/streamlit-for-llm/content/Lesson-1.md

 ## 1. What is Generative AI?

-Generative artificial intelligence (also known as Generative AI or Gen AI) has in recent months emerged as a powerful and robust tool that can be used to generate content in various formats including text, image, audio and video.
+Generative artificial intelligence (also known as Generative AI or Gen AI) has in recent months emerged as a powerful and robust tool that can use prompt inputs to generate new content where both of which can exist in various formats including text, image, audio and video.

 In this course, our focus is on text generation and the underlying method for producing such text is made possible by large language models (LLMs).
 Briefly, as the name imply, LLM is a language model that has been trained on a large data set as well as large number of parameters.
-Such LLM models can be used for text generation that can be applied in a wide range of use cases:
+Such LLM models can be used for text generation that can be applied on a wide range of use cases:
 - Brainstorm ideas
 - Generate blog drafts
 - Generate social posts